Beta8397/virtual_robot/README.md

 # A 2D simulator to help beginning Java programmers learn to program for FTC Robotics.

-New: Modification to allow game elements from Daniel McDonald, BotsOfPrey.
-In addition, modified to incorporate the dyn4j 2D physics and collision engine.
+New: Changed field to Freight Frenzy field.
+Coming Soon: Adaptation to use Freight Frenzy Game Elements.
+Currently, the game is set to "NoGame", and there is no interaction with game elements.

 Includes Programming Board configuration to serve as a companion to the book "Learn Java For FTC", by Alan Smith.
 The PDF can be [downloaded for free](https://github.com/alan412/LearnJavaForFTC) or you can purchase the paperback on